kora-projects/kora-docs/mkdocs/blog/en/kora-build-your-module.md

 The framework can remain focused while the ecosystem grows.

-## Extension Quality Matters More Than Extension Count
+## Extension Quality Matters More Than Extension Count { #extension-quality-matters }

 A framework with hundreds of integrations is not necessarily more extensible.